 You’re at your most productive when you’re present within the moment.

-An article in Forbes recommends being present for tackling being overwhelm too, which you can read about here.
+An article in Forbes recommends being present for tackling being overwhelm too.

-A technique we train on in our Goal Mastery programme (which is highly effective) is called Hakalau.
+A technique we train on in our personal development journey is called the 'Hakalau'.
 This is an NLP technique also known as 'The Now State'.

 We go into this fully for our subscribers, however a simple starting point you can apply without training is to pick a spot to focus on, then allow yourself to expand out to your peripheral vision, whilst still focusing on the one spot.
 Expand your vision to the floor and the ceiling, whilst still focusing on the same spot.
 You’ll notice that the more you expand your focus, the less space there is for unhelpful internal dialogue.
 You’ll be more in the moment and not focused on consequences in future or problems from the past.
 Just being.

 Contact us if you would like some additional help for getting the best out of yourself and your team with corporate personal and professional development membership.